Contemporary World Musician, Performer, Composer, Arranger, Producer

 Charles Mingus Award for Jazz.

-On the horizon for 2020, Karen will have a new video single release.
+For 2020, Karen will have a new video single releases available on her new video channel.